 Why is Recycled Polyester Better?

 One of the most significant benefits is that it creates a demand for post-consumer plastics, keeping them out of landfill.
 Each year, 51 billion plastic bottles go into landfill worldwide, with many of these later finding their way into our oceans.
+By the year 2050, scientists predict that there will be more plastic in the ocean than fish by mass.
 Changing our consumer choices creates a demand for recycled product, which in turn can help reduce the amount of plastic diverted to landfill.

 Aside from reducing landfill, the production of recycled polyester has significant environmental advantages over virgin polyester: